stellar/laboratory/docs.md

 ## Routing actions and reducer
 The only code creating actions for routing.js should be the routerListener.

-## Store Serializer
-The store serializer serializes and deserializes specific parts of a branch in the reducer.

-It is optional in that if a feature was implemented in just the reducer, it can work without needing a store serializer implemented.
-Without the store serializer implemented, the url hash state params will be empty.

 ## Link builder
 Within the laboratory, tools are interconnected and will want to link to each other.
 For example, in Transaction Builder, it is convenient to have a button to sign the built transaction.